 NCSD completed the initial phase of the planned 3,000 AFY Nipomo Supplemental Water Project (NSWP) in 2015 and began delivering water to the NMMA on July 2, 2015.
-The project is currently capable of delivering 645 AFY.
 With the initiation of NSWP deliveries a minimum purchase schedule 'time clock' was triggered in accordance with the NCSD/City of Santa Maria Wholesale Agreement.
 Commencing no later than delivery year eleven (2026), NCSD is required to purchase from the City of Santa Maria (and import to the NMMA) a minimum of 2,500 AFY.